Blears/plugins/README.md

 **Supported plugins:**

-You will need to add **two** repositories.
+You will need to add **two (or three)** repositories.
 Mine and illumines for iUtils, and Owain94 for chin-breakhandler.

 Mine:
 **Github Repository owner:** bucketofsandy